Religion in the Republic of Ireland: Islam

-Islam is the 6th largest religion in Ireland constituting only 1.33% of the country's population.
-There are 63,400 practising Muslims living in Ireland and approximately 50 mosques and prayer centres within the State.
+In 2017, Islam was the third largest religion in Ireland, constituting 1.62% of the country's population.
+In 2022, there were 83,300 practising Muslims living in Ireland, up from 63,000 in 2016.
+There are approximately 50 mosques and prayer centres in Ireland.
 There is more than one mosque or prayer centre in each province.

 Islam has a 60-year long and complex organisational history in Ireland.

 Buddhism

 The Buddhist population in Ireland is 9,358 (0.2%).
 Irish Buddhists such as U Dhammaloka are recorded from the late nineteenth century on, with numbers growing particularly in the 21st century.
 Beyond formal membership in Theravada, Mahayana, Vajrayana and Western Buddhist groups, there is increasing syncretism, with self-identified Christians and others using Buddhist meditation techniques, Buddha images, texts by figures such as the 14th Dalai Lama and so on.

 Reputed links between Buddhism and Celtic religion have long played a role in Irish literature.
 The first Irish Buddhist Union was formed in 2018, with representatives of five Buddhist schools coming together to form the body.

 Sikhism

-There are approximately 2000 Irish Sikhs with 1,705 officially recorded in the 2016 census.
-Most Sikhs in Ireland are based in Dublin, where the Gurdwara, Guru Nanak Darbar is the main place of worship and in recent times has also facilitated a Sikh parade known as the Nagar Kirtan during Vaiskahi celebrations.
+In 2016, there were approximately 2,000 Irish Sikhs, with 1,705 recorded in the 2016 census.
+Most Sikhs in Ireland are based in Dublin, where the Gurdwara, Guru Nanak Darbar is the main place of worship and in recent times has facilitated a Sikh parade known as the Nagar Kirtan during Vaisakhi celebrations.

 Hinduism

-Hinduism is a minority faith in Ireland.
-The 2016 Irish Census reports 14,300 Hindus resident in Ireland, constituting 0.3% of the population of Ireland.
+Hinduism is a minority faith in Ireland, followed by 0.7% of its population.
+In the 2022 Census, there were 33,043 Hindus in Ireland.

 Neo-paganism

 Various Neopagan movements are active in Ireland, especially Wicca, Neo-druidry and Celtic Polytheism.
-Ireland is also a significant point of reference for various kinds of Celtic and other neo-pagan spirituality and religious practice around the world, such as the Fellowship of Isis.
+Ireland is a significant point of reference for various kinds of Celtic and other neo-pagan spirituality and religious practice around the world, such as the Fellowship of Isis.

 New Age religious movements

 New Age religious movements are becoming increasingly significant in Ireland, often as a form of syncretism for members of established religions.
 Participation is strongly gendered, with a high proportion of women.
-A typical example is A course in miracles.

 Demographics

-Census Information
+Census information

-Between 2006 and 2011, Catholics decreased as a percentage of the population, but still showed a robust increase in absolute numbers due both to an excess of births over deaths as well as immigration from countries such as Poland.
-Most recently, Protestantism, including the Church of Ireland, has experienced a massive decrease in percentage, despite having earlier experienced some recovery, chiefly due to immigration from the UK and Nigeria.
-Those declaring no religion, Eastern Orthodoxy, and Islam showed significant increases.
+Between 2006 and 2011, Catholics decreased as a percentage of the population.
+Catholicism still increased in absolute numbers, due to an excess of births over deaths, and immigration from countries such as Poland.
+Between 2011 and 2016, absolute numbers of Catholics fell.
+In the same period, Protestantism, including the Church of Ireland, decreased in percentage but has experienced a modest rise in absolute numbers.
+Those declaring no religion, Eastern Orthodoxy, and Islam had significant increases.